If You Don’t Have Your Google My Business Profile Optimized, You’re Missing Out on Important Organic Search Benefits

 Another great feature is that you can find out how well your post is performing by looking at the post insights.
 Here is another screenshot of Google’s guidelines for checking insights:

-If your business is verified and you don’t see the Post feature in your left sidebar of the dashboard, then your Business Category needs to be changed or there is a technical issue.
-Call Google My Business at 844-491-9665 to discuss your options.
+Once your business is verified, and you don’t see the Post feature in your left sidebar of the Dashboard, then your Business Category needs to be changed or there is a technical issue.
+Try changing your Category as this feature is Category dependent but ONLY select a Category that is relevant to your business.
+If the Category is not relevant to your business, you risk having your listing removed or unpublished.
+If you have technical issues with your listing, call Google My Business at 844-491-9665 to discuss your profile.
+You will get help right away, no long holding times.